 But be realistic - it’s better to commit to a small, manageable sum than to try too hard and give up.

-Step 3 – Stash your savings
+Step 4 – Stash your savings

-You might start with a coin jar, but make sure you transfer your money to a savings account when it builds up to a tidy sum.
+Bank accounts make it easier and more secure to save your money.
+You might start with a coin jar - putting £10 away a week gets you £520 in a year.
+But, make sure you transfer your money to a savings account when it builds up to a tidy sum.

 Comparison websites are a good starting point if you want to find a savings account tailored to your needs.